Costumes and Consequences: Costumes and Their Consequences

 _mg_1524.jpg

-What We Learned From This
+What We Learned from This

-1 The External Impact of Costumes:
+1 The impact of costumes:

-2 Tolerance and sensitivity:
+2 Inclusion and sensitivity:

 3 The Power of Intention—and Its Limits:

-4 Dialogue and education:
+4 Dialogue and Education:

 Conflicts offer an opportunity to learn from one another.
 Through open conversations and education, we can clear up misunderstandings and strengthen our community.